borisdayma/GridCompute/docs/source/specifications.rst

         Machine 2,0,1,0
         Machine 3,0,0,0

-    .. note:: This file is only used to evaluate what machine can run *process* functions.
+    .. note:: This file is only used to detect what machine can run *process* functions.
 All machines can submit or receive cases.

   .. _settings_specs:

-  - settings.txt: contains parameters of database on each line under the form: "parameter name: value".
+  - settings.txt: contains parameters of database on each line under the form: ``parameter name: value``.
 Parameters to define are the following:

     - mongodb server: address of the mongo instance including connection port containing gridcompute database

-        Ex:  'mongodbserver.com:888' or '10.0.0.1:888' or 'Machine123:888'
+        Ex: ``mongodbserver.com:888`` or ``10.0.0.1:888`` or ``Machine123:888``

-    - user group: login used to connect on mongo database
+    - user group: Login used to connect on mongo database.
-    - password: password used to connect on mongo database
+    - password: Password used to connect on mongo database.
-    - instance: data instance to consider.
-Example: "0" or "debug"
+    - instance: Data instance to consider.
+Example: ``0`` or ``debug``.

   - *Applications* folder